SEA-PHAGES Logo

 Identifying the blank space in Streptomyces bacteriophages Superstar and Rideau

-Emily Wood, Huy K Nguyen, Ali A Abdalbari, Ryan A Chan, Joyce Lu, Emma C Mahoney, Ernest Ngou, Ashlyn Nguyen, Natasha Trehan, Tracy S Xie, Josh A Zelda, Alex Yang, Zachary J Mitchell, Sezgi Salbas, Elizabeth C Williams, Katia H Koziel Ly, Kin Chan, Adam D Rudner
+Emily Wood, Huy K Nguyen, Ali A Abdalbari, Ryan A Chan, Joyce Lu, Emma C Mahoney, Ernest Ngou, Ashlyn Nguyen, Natasha Trehan, Tracy S Xie, Josh A Zeldin, Alex Yang, Zachary J Mitchell, Sezgi Salbas, Elizabeth C Williams, Katia H Koziel Ly, Kin Chan, Adam D Rudner

 The genus Streptomyces are soil-dwelling bacteria known for their production of a variety of chemically diverse metabolites, commonly used in agricultural and clinical industries.
 Unlike most other Actinobacteria, Streptomyces produce hyphae that septate to form unigenomic spores.
 Phages preferentially infect early during the Streptomyces cell cycle, while spores are germinating into hyphae.